How to Have a Small and Intimate Wedding

 When it comes wedding celebrations, many couples agree: size matters.
 Fewer people can mean a more personal celebration.
-There is more time for the bride and groom to spend with their guests, the group really gets to know one another, and everyone contributes to the event in his or her own way.
+There's more time for the bride and groom to spend with their guests, the group really gets to know one another, and everyone contributes to the event in his or her own way.
 Intimate celebrations, it seems, have certain advantages.
-Here, we unveil the truth behind small celebrations.

 Keep to a Smaller Budget